Quick link to submit your abstract or full paper

 Given that we welcome both social scientists and computer scientists, and that the publication strategies of these fields differ, we solicit two types of contributions that both, upon acceptance, result in the same opportunity to present at MISDOOM:

-- Extended abstracts: up to 1 page A4, briefly describing the work that will be presented.
+- Abstracts: up to 1 page A4, briefly describing the work that will be presented.
 The abstract can be based on previously published work, ongoing work in progress or even a new research idea or agenda.
 No template is provided, but at least title, authors, their affiliation, the text of the abstract and, especially in case of previously published work, reference(s) should be included.
 Submissions are non-archival, and not formally published.

 Type 1 submissions will be judged based on relevance for the MISDOOM symposium.